Colorado Leads the Way in Accessible Travel

 Because everyone, regardless of disabilities, should be able to access the many enjoyable adventures to be had on either side of the Rockies.

-The Colorado Tourism Office and their Accessible Travel Program launched in partnership with Wheel the World.
-It's a first-of-its-kind statewide initiative that’s changing what accessible tourism looks like – both in vision and in practice.
-The program helps destinations all across the state assess, verify, and promote accessibility for hotels, restaurants, trails, and attractions.
+The Colorado Tourism Office, through its Accessible Travel Program launched in partnership with Wheel the World, is leading a first-of-its-kind statewide initiative that’s redefining what accessible tourism looks like — both in vision and in practice.
+The program empowers destinations across Colorado to assess, verify, and promote accessibility for hotels, restaurants, trails, and attractions, ensuring that every traveler can experience the beauty of the state without barriers.

-Here's how it works: Wheel the World mappers visit each location, measure features like doorway widths, check shower setups, entrances, and document more than 200 data points for hotels alone.
-These, along with photos, are then added as listings on wheeltheworld.com so travelers can view and book the ones that suit their unique needs.
+Here’s how it works: Wheel the World mappers personally visit each location to measure key accessibility features — from doorway widths and shower setups to entrances and pathways — documenting more than 200 data points for hotels alone.
+These details, along with photos, are added as listings on wheeltheworld.com and colorado.com/accessible-adventures, allowing travelers to explore, compare, and book stays that match their unique needs with confidence.

 The program goes beyond logistics.
-It also includes accessible travel training for hospitality professionals, helping staff better understand and serve travelers with disabilities.
+It also provides accessible travel training for hospitality professionals, helping staff better understand and serve travelers with disabilities.

-So far, six destinations across Colorado have earned "Accessibility Verified" status, with many more coming in the future.
+So far, six destinations across Colorado have earned “Accessibility Verified” status: Denver, Colorado Springs, Estes Park, Glenwood Springs, Pueblo, and Beaver Creek — with many more on the way.

 “These communities are setting a powerful example that everyone — residents and visitors alike — deserves to explore the beauty and amazing opportunities across Colorado.” - Dianne Primavera, Colorado’s Lieutenant Governor